We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 • Helps users assess the potential of future deals.

-• Leadership can plan budgets based on sales forecasts.
+• Lets leadership plan budgets based on sales forecasts.

-• Helps sales reps understand how they relate to their prospects and customers and how to best approach them.
+• Helps sales reps understand their prospects and customers and how to best approach them.

-• Enables the sales team to make use of data-driven sales to boos productivity and efficiency by measuring key sales metrics and results from the sales process.
+• Enables the sales team to use data-driven sales to boost productivity and efficiency by measuring key sales metrics and results from the sales process.

 • Saves time by automating repetitive manual tasks.